-If more current is needed, connect an external power supply as shown below.
+PowerIf more current is needed, connect an external power supply as shown below.supply

-In this example the default configuration using the internal power supply In this example the default configuration with an external power supply for more current.
+In this example the default configuration using In this example the default configuration with the internal power supply an external power supply for more current.

 The electrical specifications for both the internal and external power supply are shown below.